• Skip to primary navigation

 • 1 teaspoon pure vanilla extract

-• 2-3 tablespoon vegetable oil or other neutral cooking oil for pancakes
+• 2-3 tablespoon neutral cooking oil or butter

 Dry Ingredients:

-• 1 ¼ cups high quality gluten-free all purpose flour containing xanthan gum I prefer Bob's Red Mill GF 1:1 (the blue bag).
+• 1 ¼ cups high quality gluten-free all purpose flour containing xanthan gum I used Bob's Red Mill GF 1:1 (the blue bag).
 King Arthur Measure for Measure may need added liquid.

 • 2 tablespoon granulated sugar or honey or maple syrup